dumbo25/dumbo25.github.io/README.md

 * I can either try to make my Google Sites website as responsive as it allows, which will disappointing and take a lot of work, or
 * I can migrate the site to github pages

-I'd like to use uikit as the css.
+I'd like to use [Apple's uikit](https://developer.apple.com/documentation/uikit) as the css.
 Import raw github files from uikit, or use built in theme.

 ## Github Pages Setup
 * Create github account, or use the one you have